jocic/jquery.infinitefields/README.md

 ![Basic Example](demo/img/example.gif)

-Library used with jsGrid.
+Library can be easily used with other libraries, like for example jsGrid.

 ![jsGrid Example](demo/img/jsgrid-example.png)

-Library allows you to parse the fields to:
+Field values can be easily parsed to:

 * Plaintext
 * JSON